 In this blog post series I’ll discuss three essential questions teachers are asking about AI tools like Chat GPT.
 I’ll also attempt to answer these questions to the best of my abilities using the extensive research I’ve done about AI tools over the last couple of months.
 Here’s a break down of the blog posts that are to come:

-Part 1: What are some of the possible impacts of AI tools like Chat GPT on teachers and students?
+Part 1: What are some of the possible impacts of AI tools like Chat GPT on teachers and students? (this post)

 So, let’s get started with part one, what are the possible impacts of these new technologies (tell me something good please!).

 Here are the best impacts as I see them, organized by topic: